-The Corporation has included certain performance measures in this Annual Information Form that do not have any standardized meaning prescribed by IFRS including (i) cash margin (in dollars and in percentage of revenues), (ii) adjusted earnings (loss) and (iii) adjusted earnings (loss) per basic share.
-The presentation of these non-IFRS measures is intended to provide additional information and should not be considered in isolation or as a substitute for measures of performance prepared in accordance with IFRS.
-These measures are not necessarily indicative of operating profit or cash flows from operations as determined under IFRS.
-As Osisko's operations are primarily focused on precious metals, the Corporation presents cash margins and adjusted earnings as it believes that certain investors use this information, together with measures determined in accordance with IFRS, to evaluate the Corporation's performance in comparison to other companies in the precious metals mining industry who present results on a similar basis.
+The Corporation has included certain performance measures in this Annual Information Form that do not have any standardized meaning prescribed by IFRS Accounting Standards including (i) cash margin (in dollars and in percentage of revenues), (ii) adjusted earnings (loss) and (iii) adjusted earnings (loss) per basic share.
+The presentation of these non-IFRS measures is intended to provide additional information and should not be considered in isolation or as a substitute for measures of performance prepared in accordance with IFRS Accounting Standards.
+These measures are not necessarily indicative of operating profit or cash flows from operations as determined under IFRS Accounting Standards.
+As Osisko's operations are primarily focused on precious metals, the Corporation presents cash margins and adjusted earnings as it believes that certain investors use this information, together with measures determined in accordance with IFRS Accounting Standards, to evaluate the Corporation's performance in comparison to other companies in the precious metals mining industry who present results on a similar basis.
 However, other companies may calculate these non-IFRS measures differently.
-For information regarding the non-IFRS financial measures used by Osisko, see "Non-IFRS Financial Performance Measures" in Osisko's management's discussion and analysis for the year ended December 31, 2022, which section is incorporated by reference herein.
-The financial statements and management's discussion and analysis of Osisko are available on SEDAR at www.sedar.com.
+For information regarding the non-IFRS financial measures used by Osisko, see "Non-IFRS Financial Performance Measures" in Osisko's management's discussion and analysis for the year ended December 31, 2023, which section is incorporated by reference herein.
+The financial statements and management's discussion and analysis of Osisko are available on SEDAR+ at www.sedarplus.ca.